Using Debuggingbook Code in your own Programs

 In short, there are three ways:

 1. Simply run the notebooks in your browser, using the "mybinder" environment.
-Choose "Resources->Edit as Notebook" in any of the fuzzingbook.org pages; this will lead you to a preconfigured Jupyter Notebook environment where you can toy around at your leisure.
+Choose "Resources->Edit as Notebook" in any of the debuggingbook.org pages; this will lead you to a preconfigured Jupyter Notebook environment where you can toy around at your leisure.

 2. Import the code for your own Python programs.
-Using pip install fuzzingbook, you can install all code and start using it from your own code.
+Using pip install debuggingbook, you can install all code and start using it from your own code.
 See "Can I import the code for my own Python projects?", below.

 3. Download or check out the code and/or the notebooks from the project site.
 This allows you to edit and run all things locally.
 However, be sure to also install the required packages; see below for details.